Irish Film Industry / About Bord Scannán na hÉireann / Irish Film Board /

 - A team player who can positively contribute to a dynamic and innovative working environment.

-The covering letter should set out how you address the Essential Experience and the Essential Qualities and the skills and good humour you will bring to the position.
+The covering letter should set out how you address the Essential Experience and Essential Qualities.

 You will also be expected to be conversant with the new IFB Strategy ‘Building on Success' - see www.irishfilmboard.ie.